tianocore/edk2-pytool-extensions/docs/usability/using_settings_manager.md

 ## A note on multi-inheritance

-You might notice if you implement several classes, how does the system know which AddCommandLineOptions to call when it's doing update vs setup?
+If you implement several classes, you might wonder how the system knows which `AddCommandLineOptions` to call when it's doing update vs setup?
 The answer is that it doesn't.
 It's a classic case of the diamond problem and python's answer for this is the MRO.
-Currently, our advice is to not call super into the settings classes in this package.
-You can call super to your classes that you have implemented that subclass pytool settings classes.
+Currently, our advice is to not call `super` into the settings classes in this package.
+You can call `super` to your classes that you have implemented that subclass pytool settings classes.